Permify/permify/docs/documentation/docs/getting-started/examples/google-docs.md

 }
 ```

-Represents a group of users who can be granted permission to access a resource.
+Represents a group of users who can be granted permission to access a document.
 The group entity has two relationships:

 #### Relations

 **manager:** A relationship between users who are authorized to manage the group.
 This relationship is defined by the `@user` annotation on both ends, and by the `@group#member` and `@group#manager` annotations on the ends corresponding to the group entity member and manager.